The Last Kingdom of Al Andalus (The Play)

 MUHAMMAD.

-The Sultan of Egypt hath only mildly rebuked the Catholic Monarchs for the Granada War, but the Mamelukes that rule Egypt are in a constant war with the Ottoman Turks.
-As the Catholic Monarchs are fellow enemies of the Turks, the Sultan hath no desire to break their profitable alliance against the Turks.
-As for the requested aid from the Kingdom of Fez, the sultan hath rejected mine impassioned plea for assistance, citing the turmoil in the area.
-He cannot send us any actual reinforcements.
-Therefore, we are destined to defend the Emirate alone on our own.
+The Sultan of Egypt hath only mildly rebuked the Catholic Monarchs for the war on Granada.
+The Mamluks who rule Egypt are locked in constant war with the Ottoman Turks.
+Since the Catholic Monarchs are also enemies of the Turks, the Sultan hath no desire to break their profitable alliance against the Turks.
+As for my plea for aid from the Kingdom of Fez, the sultan has rejected it, citing turmoil.
+No reinforcements shall come.
+We are doomed to defend the Emirate alone.

 AISHA AL HURRA.

-Without any help from our Muslim allies, we are doomed it would seem.
+Without aid from our Muslim allies, we seem doomed.

 MUHAMMAD.

-I shall attempt to defend the city, with every last man standing, if we are attacked.
+I shall defend the city with every last man, should we be attacked.

 AISHA AL HURRA.

-That shall not sufficeth!
-More men shall be required for the defence of the palace.
+That shall not suffice!
+More men are required to defend the palace.

 MUHAMMAD.

-I shall offer any foreign soldier from outside the kingdom a handsome reward, for their participation in the necessary defence of the city.
+I shall offer any foreign soldier handsome reward for their service in defending the city.

 AISHA AL HURRA.

 We must send another emissary to the Catholic Monarchs.
-Perhaps I could go instead and persuade them to not attack the city.
+Perhaps I could go and persuade them not to attack.

 MUHAMMAD.

 Nay!
-Their terms for surrender were clear and understood by me, with their treaty and letter.
+Their terms of surrender were clear in their treaty and letter.

 AISHA AL HURRA.

-But I must attempt.
-Surely as one queen to another, the queen of Aragón shall be less inflexible than the king of Castile.
+But I must try.
+Surely, as one queen to another, the Queen of Aragon shall be less inflexible than the King of Castile.

 MUHAMMAD.

-Under normal circumstances, I would consent to such suggestion.
-However, the Catholic Monarchs cannot be reasoned.
-They are determined to capture the city and drive us out from our lands afterwards.
+Under normal circumstances, I would consent.
+But the Catholic Monarchs cannot be reasoned with.
+They are determined to capture the city and expel us from our lands.

 AISHA AL HURRA.

-We cannot permit this horrible occurrence.
-There must be another manner that we could convince them.
+We cannot allow this to happen.
+There must be another way to convince them.

 MUHAMMAD.

-Regrettably, there is no turning back I sense.
-I shall prepare the inhabitants of the city.
+Regrettably, I sense there is no turning back.
+I shall prepare the city’s inhabitants.

 AISHA AL HURRA.

-The inhabitants shall be unnerved and dread the actions of the Christian Armies.
-What shall happen to the city?
-Their soldiers shall carouse and loot the city, depleting its value.
+The people shall be unnerved and dread the Christian armies.
+Their soldiers will carouse and loot, draining the city’s wealth.

 MUHAMMAD.